Omaha Public Schools Forest Station Elementary

 PROJECT HIGHLIGHTS

-• Full utility design will provide connections for water, natural gas, storm sewer, etc.
+- Complete utility design will provide connections for water, natural gas, storm sewer, etc.

-• Heating, ventilating, and air-conditioning (HVAC) system will ensure a comfortable environment for up to 600 students.
+- The heating, ventilating, and air-conditioning (HVAC) system will ensure a comfortable environment for up to 600 students.

-• Fire suppression and alarm systems will protect the building and its occupants against fire damage and injury.
+- Fire suppression and alarm systems will protect the building and its occupants against fire damage and injury.

-• Provided a way to isolate the mechanical, plumbing, and electrical systems from the main building in the case of a disaster.
+- Provided a way to isolate the mechanical, plumbing, and electrical systems from the main building in the case of a disaster.
 There is a storage tank to provide water in order to keep toilets operational.
 Our team provided louvers and fans to exhaust air and provide fresh air for the occupants in the shelter area.

-• A new natural gas-fired emergency generator was provided.
+- A new natural gas-fired emergency generator was provided.

-• Architectural lighting design was provided in the cafeteria, media center, main central corridor, art room, tech room, and adjacent collaboration area.
+- Architectural lighting design was provided in the cafeteria, media center, main central corridor, art room, tech room, and adjacent collaboration area.

-• Technology systems design will include:
+- Technology systems design will include:

-• Telecommunications pathways and rough-ins such as cable trays
+- Telecommunications pathways and rough-ins, such as cable trays

-• Audiovisual pathways and rough-ins such as back boxes
+- Audiovisual pathways and rough-ins such as back boxes

-• Electronic security pathways and rough-ins such as door frame conduit stubs
+- Electronic security pathways and rough-ins, such as door frame conduit stubs

 Photography credit: Alan Jackson with Jackson Studios